OrangeFox86/DreamcastControllerUsbPico/README.md

 ### Host Mode Tips

-- The LED on the Pico board may be used for quick status - when connected to USB, it should remain on when no button is pressed on any controller and turn off once a button is pressed.
+- The LED on the W variants of the Pico board will not work with this project.
+On the standard Pico and Pico2 boards, the LED may be used for quick status - when connected to USB, it should remain on when no button is pressed on any controller and turn off once a button is pressed.
 - The included file `formatted_storage.bin` may be used to delete and format a VMU attached to a controller when this project is used in host mode.
 For example, rename this file vmu0.bin and copy to DC-Memory drive when a VMU is inserted into the upper slot of Player 1's controller.
 - A serial device shows up on the PC once attached - open serial terminal (BAUD and other settings don't matter), type `h`, and then press enter to see available instructions.